Scassaro/MapleIdleOptimizerEquipEntry/README.md

 ## Useful Run Commands

+Notes:
-Note: all commands can be run with a "--dry-run" flag to just step through what will be performed without making changes on MIRPG (some dry runs work better than others at this point).
+- All commands can be run with a "--dry-run" flag to just step through what will be performed without making changes on MIRPG (some dry runs work better than others at this point).
+- Some object titling may fail as OCR is flaky.
+A piece of gear may lack lvl in the name, but the script jut skips it.

 ## Submit Gear List